 We collect personal information to provide better services to all of our users.
 We've tried to be as clear as possible about what we collect and why we collect it.
 If you have any questions please email firstname.lastname@example.org.

-We collect personal information about you (such as your name, email address, postal address, telephone number, date of birth and occupation, when you:
+We collect personal information about you (such as your name, email address, postal address, telephone number, date of birth and occupation) when your employer or you:

 - register with us;